Lontronix/Relog-Documentation/export-format.md

 - Categories must have unique names.
 No duplicate categories will be imported.
 - For simplicity, the import process in Relog is [atomic](https://en.wikipedia.org/wiki/Atomicity\_\(database\_systems).
 If any keys are missing or any data is malformed, the import process will fail.
 - All keys are required.
+- User data can currently only be imported and exported using `JSON`.

 ## Top Level